rickrussell/intro-to-devops/README.md

-# What is the repository?
+# What is this repository?
 Resources for the Introduction to DevOps course

 ## Reference